-- Class assemblies to parents;

-- Celebration assemblies:

-- Celebrating work on display in classrooms and in shared areas in the school.
+- Celebration assemblies; - Celebrating work on display in classrooms and in shared areas in the school.

 Teachers motivate and challenge children by planning for continuity and progression across units of work, between classes and year groups and meeting the requirements of the Early Years Foundation Stage Curriculum and National Curriculum (2014).
 This creates secure foundations for subsequent learning.